 Most insurance companies do now offer vision coverage, although this was not always the case.
 Unfortunately, Medicare does not cover routine vision exams, or exams to determine whether you need eyeglasses.

-Medicare Eyeglasses Providers
+Medicare Coverage for Eyeglasses

 Beneficiaries will pay for eyeglasses out of pocket; however, if you want to reduce costs then you can enroll in a separate vision policy.